RVJVIJAY/RVJVIJAY/README.md

-# 👋 Hello, I'm RVJVIJAY!
+# 👋 Hello, I'm VIJAY!

 I'm a **React Developer** with a strong background in **Computer Science** and **Information Technology**, having completed both my undergraduate and postgraduate degrees with a **CGPA of 8.0+**.